All too often, arborists are tasked with rectifying mistakes made by amateur tree pruners.

 Another problem occurs when amateurs try to remove large branches with a single pass of the chainsaw.
 Doing this often results in the branch falling to the ground before the saw passes completely through the wood.
 When this occurs, part of the bark often remains attached to the falling limb.

 As the limb falls, it rips off a large swatch of the trunk’s bark, thereby leaving it naked and exposed to the elements.
 To prevent this from happening, arborists use the three-cut technique, which slices through this layer of bark before cutting through the top side of the branch.

 They Place Cuts in the Wrong Places

 Even if the cuts are made with perfect technique, trees can suffer great harm if these cuts are not placed in the correct places.
 In contrast to poor cuts, which often harm the tree by exposing it to pathogens, poorly placed cuts are more likely to compromise its structural integrity.

 Topping is the most flagrant example of poorly placed cuts.
 All cuts should be placed in close proximity to a branch node; internodal cuts often lead to decay.
 Topping not only features an arbitrarily placed internodal cut, but this cut is made to the tree’s central leader.

-In the end, it is pretty simple: Make the right kinds of cuts and put them in the right places, and you can prune trees like a pro.
+In the end, it is pretty simple: Make the right kinds of cuts in the right places, and you can prune trees like a pro.
 Of course, it is always easier to avoid all of these problems and simply hire the best tree cutters in San Francisco at the outset.
-If you find yourself in need of tree pruning services, contact Arborist Now without delay, and let us keep your trees looking their best.
+If you find yourself in need of tree pruning services, contact Arborist Now today, and let us keep your trees looking their best.